 What is the difference between refundable and nonrefundable tax credits?

 Taxpayers subtract both refundable and nonrefundable credits from the taxes they owe.
-If a refundable credit exceeds the amount they owe, they receive the difference as a refund, but if a nonrefundable credit exceeds the amount they owe, the excess is lost.
+If a refundable credit exceeds the amount of taxes owed, the difference is paid as a refund.
+If a nonrefundable credit exceeds the amount of taxes owed, the excess is lost.

 Refundable Versus Nonrefundable tax credits

 The maximum value of a nonrefundable income tax credit is capped at a taxpayer’s income tax liability.
 In contrast, taxpayers receive the full value of their refundable tax credits.
 The amount of a refundable tax credit that exceeds tax liability is refunded to taxpayers.

 Most tax credits are nonrefundable.
 Notable exceptions include the fully refundable earned income tax credit (EITC), the premium tax credit for health insurance (PTC), the refundable portion of the child tax credit (CTC) known as the additional child tax credit (ACTC), and the partially refundable American Opportunity Tax Credit (AOTC) for higher education.
 With the EITC, PTC, and ACTC, taxpayers calculate the value of these credits and receive the credit first as an offset to taxes owed, with any remainder paid out as a refund.

 Budget Treatment of Refundable versus Nonrefundable tax credits